opensquare-network/docs/website/docs/preparation.md

 ## Import testing account

 In the OpenSquare testnet, it has a built-in councilsor account, which has enough funds and privileges to go though the whole process.
-Below is the account seed, please import it into your Polkadot Extension.
+If you have the account seed, please import it into your Polkadot Extension.

-`system title wire escape face guard wrestle sugar goose soldier basket miss`

 ## How to sign in?